 When the Perris Indian School was established in 1892 by the United States government, it became the first non-reservation boarding school for Native American children in California.

 Once upon a time, Broadway was the Great White Way of the West.
 A high concentration of theaters populating the stretch of Downtown between 3rd and Olympic rendered it an epicenter for film and live entertainment.

-Prior to the late 1970s, LGBT coverage in the Los Angeles Herald Examiner (previously the Herald Express) was extremely limited.
+Prior to the late 1970s, LGBTQIA coverage in the Los Angeles Herald Examiner (previously the Herald Express) was extremely limited.
 Any photos in our image archive from the newspaper focus exclusively on men being arrested for "masquerading" as women.